alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 ## What's good about our current approach?

+- we can define a set of examples for how our code should behave
 - it exercises our code
 - tells us if our code is behaving correctly
 - keeps test plumbing and test examples separate